flecsi/flecsi/doc/sphinx/src/user-guide/introduction.rst

 being the indices, with a particular instance being defined by its size.

-The index topology also has an implicit coloring that assigns each index of the topology's indices to its own color, i.e., index 0 is assigned to color 0, etc. This simple example illustrates the definition of a coloring:
+The index topology also has an implicit coloring that assigns each index of the topology's indices to its own color: i.e., index 0 is assigned to color 0, etc. This simple example illustrates the definition of a coloring: